MarkusSchmidtPro/MSPro.Boomi.ScriptEase/MyScripts/src/training/cityList/readme.md

 # JSON Demo

+The _CityList_ example demonstrates a lot of Groovy List, Map and Test functionality, as well as, strict typing and some good practices.

 ## Script Functionality

-The script takes any number of JSON documents of type:
+The script - as you can run it on the platform - takes any number of JSON documents of type:

 ```json
 {